zehnlabs-com/ibkr-portfolio-rebalancer/docs/getting-started-linux.md

 ## 🩺 Step 8: Verify System Health

-After starting the system, verify everything is working:
+After starting the system, verify everything is working.
+You can use a browser to navigate to `http://localhost:8000/health` and `http://localhost:8000/queue/status` or use the command line as follows.

 ```bash
 # System health check